omniscale/imposm3/README.md

 There are no official releases, but you find development builds at <http://imposm.org/static/rel/>.
 These builds are for x86 64bit Linux and require *no* further dependencies.
 Download, untar and start `imposm3`.
-(Note: These binaries require glibc >= 2.15 at the moment.
-Ubuntu 12.04 is recent enough, Debian 7 not.)

 ### Source